filipwodnicki/lot-dash/README.md

 # lot-dash

-This is a Flask app that displays a dashboart of LOT Polish Airlines transatlantic routes.
+This is a Flask app that displays a dashboard of LOT Polish Airlines transatlantic routes.